-The requirement for admission is bright and clear formulation of ideas and arrangement of the manuscript according to following guidelines:
+The requirement for paper acceptance is clear and coherent formulation of ideas and arrangement of the manuscript according to the following guidelines:

-The text should be introduced by Czech and English title and list of authors and co-authors.
+The paper should be introduced with a title in Czech and English and a list of authors and co-authors.

 Empirical articles should follow this structure:

-Represents a brief excerpt from an article.
-It's written in the third person and range should not exceed 15 lines, i.e. 900 characters.
-Abstract should be delivered in Czech or Slovak language (or in English for English articles).
+Represents a brief summary of the article.
+It is written in the third person and the range should not exceed 15 lines, i.e. 900 characters.
+The text for the abstract should be delivered in Czech or Slovak (or in English for English articles).
 Abstract is supplemented by 3–6 keywords.

 Extended English abstract: